PixarAnimationStudios/OpenUSD-proposals/proposals/revise_use_of_layer_metadata/README.md

   to construct a scene comprised of other scenes, and when layerOffsets are applied on the references, the animation will be adjusted accordingly; however, the animation _range_ encoded in these two non-composed data will not - nor will they be very accessible.
-* `colorConfiguration` and `colorManagementSystem` also suffer from the inaccessibility of opinions in referenced assets.
-Since, currently, the only way OpenUSD provides for specifying a default/fallback source colorSpace for a scene is _via_ an external `colorConfiguration` document, we are in precisely the same position as with `kilogramsPerUnit`.
+* `colorConfiguration` and `colorManagementSystem` present an ineresting case.
+It would be of very dubious usefulness to allow either of these settings to vary over a scene... it would in fact be quite problematic to force a renderer to use two differnt color configuration management systems in the same scene.
+So they seem to be exceptional in that they are non-composition, non-advisory metrics data that is truly limited to global scope.  **However**, currently, the only way OpenUSD provides for specifying a default/fallback source colorSpace for a scene is _via_ an external `colorConfiguration` document.
+We **do** expect for different assets to be created in different source colorSpaces, and we are, therefore, in precisely the same position as with `kilogramsPerUnit` with respect to source colorSpace.

 We could provide utilities that would make it easier to account for metrics in referenced scenes that _can_ be compensated **at the time of adding a reference to the scene/asset**, which would,